grumpyf0x48/readable_tests/README.md

 # A sample project showing that tests written with BDDMockito and AssertJ are more readable

-Most of the time Unit tests are written following the BDD style (Given, When, Then), and use `Mockito` framework and `AssertJ` assertions, which is shown in section 1.
+Nowadays, most Unit tests are written following the BDD style (Given, When, Then) and use `JUnit`, `Mockito` framework and `AssertJ` assertions, which is shown in section 1.

 In section 2, we show how `BDDMockito` can help to write more readable tests replacing `Mockito.when` keyword by